-Priority Actions and Projects in 2025/2026 Measures and Indicators Governance SupportReview Council's Delegation of Authority registers Delivering a minimum of 10 council meetings and approximately 20 Councillor workshops Finalise national heavy vehicle legislation compliance assessment Annual maintenance and update of Council's policies and delegations Contribute to the development of an unsolicited proposal policy Taking and distributing ARIC minutes ARIC reporting.
-Review and update 30 high-priority policies • Implement effective new legal compliance oversight arrangements and subscriptions Update the Gifts and Benefits Register Provide ongoing governance advice

-- Provide ongoing governance advice to the organisation - Progress enhanced governance practice capability.
+Priority Actions and Projects in 2025/2026 Measures and Indicators Phoney Actions and Projects in 2023/2020 Governance SupportReview Council's Delegation of Authority registers Delivering a minimum of 10 council meetings and approximately 20 Councillor workshops Finalise national heavy vehicle legislation compliance assessment Annual maintenance and update of Council's policies and delegations Contribute to the development of an unsolicited proposal policy Taking and distributing ARIC minutes ARIC reporting.
+Review and update 30 high-priority policies Implement effective new legal compliance oversight arrangements and subscriptions Update the Gifts and Benefits Register Provide ongoing governance advice to the organisation Progress enhanced governance practice capability.